• Hungarian Language

 Pros

-• Grooming: Easy to groom: The Schapendoes doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Schapendoes doesn't require a lot of grooming.

 • Impulse to Wander or Roam: Schapendoes dogs tend to escape less than other breeds.

-• Adaptability: Schapendoes dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Schapendoes dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Schapendoes dogs are kid-friendly dogs.
+• Child Compatibility: Schapendoes dogs are kid-friendly dogs.

 • Cat Friendly: Schapendoes dogs are cat-friendly dogs.